Ross-Byrne/UWP-Messaging-App/README.md

 A messaging app made in UWP

 ##Introduction
-This messaging app was created allows users to sign up with a username and password.
+This messaging app allows users to sign up with a username and password.
 They can then login, add other users who use the app and message them.

 ##Setup